MrMM7/Metflix/README.md

 to automatically parse the folders

-**Note**: the movie name and the thumbnail name MUST match or it will not work correctly
+**Note**: the movie name and the thumbnail name MUST match or it will not work correctly. additionally all entries automatically get deleted and replaced by new ones by folderParser when running folderParser.py. also db.json MUST be empty or it'll bug out

 ---